 - Premium seekers – young buyers who want a premium brand with good performance

-What does you sponsor’s ideal customer look like and how closely do they match your audience?
-To be successful, It’s really important that they match very closely.
+What does your sponsor’s ideal customer look like, and how closely do they match your audience?
+To be successful, they must match very closely.

 Now that we have a good idea of what the sponsor’s ideal customer looks like, what are the benefits of your sponsor’s products or services that connect with your audience?